 The decision came on a fourth day of deliberations by 10 white and two black jurors, who were tasked with weighing whether the shooting was a justifiable use of force after Tensing testified he feared for his life.

 The trial was a rare example of a police officer being charged in such a case — after several high-profile deaths of African-Americans at the hands of cops has caused deep divisions between law enforcement and communities of color.

-The defense said Tensing used his car as a weapon, and the officer pulled his gun when he feared for his life when he was dragged.
+The defense said Dubose used his car as a weapon, and Tensing pulled his gun when he feared for his life when he was dragged.